olin-electric-motorsports/MKV-Boards/Boards/wheel_speed/README.md

 ### Interface

-This board interfaces to the main vehicle harness through an 8-pin Molex MicroMod connector.
+This board interfaces to the main vehicle harness through an 8-pin Molex MicroFit connector.
 The pinout is:

 1. GND (BK)
 2. +12V (RD)